nxtrace/NTrace-core/README.md

 nexttrace --data-provider ip-api.com
 ## Note that the `ipinfo` and `IPInsight` API needs users to purchase services from them.
 ##      If necessary, you can clone this project, add the token provided by `ipinfo` or `IPInsight` and compile it yourself
 ## Note For the offline database IPInfoLocal, please download it yourself to the same directory as NextTrace and rename it to ipinfoLocal.mmdb.
+(You can download it from here: https://ipinfo.io/signup?ref=free-database-downloads)
 ##      For the offline database Ip2region, you can download it manually to the same directory as NextTrace and rename it to ip2region.db, or let NextTrace download it automatically.
 ## Fill the token to: ipgeo/tokens.go
 ## Please be aware: Due to the serious abuse of IP.SB, you will often be not able to query IP data from this source